gt-crnch-rg/rg-publications/README.md

 | Aaron Jezghani | "Multifaceted Approaches for Introducing a Hardware-Thread Migratory Architecture" | Paper | July 2023 | [PEARC 2023, SEHET23](https://sighpceducation.acm.org/events/sehet_23_tech/) | [[Abstract]](#sehet23) |
 | Aaron Jezghani | "Future Computing with the Rogues Gallery" | Paper | 5/15/23 | [EduPar 2023, IPDPS](https://tcpp.cs.gsu.edu/curriculum/?q=edupar23) | [[Slides TBD]]() [[Paper]](https://github.com/gt-crnch-rg/rg-publications/blob/d9808fa2485e17ed88559232a69d93289f406e36/publications/2023/jezghani_et_al_future_computing_with_rg_edupar_2023.pdf) [[Abstract]](#edupar23) |
 | Aaron Jezghani | "The Rogues Gallery: A Novel Architecture Testbed!" | Presentation | 3/21/23 | NSF Access Campus Champions Meeting |[[Slides]](https://github.com/gt-crnch-rg/rg-publications/blob/8b068ed693a9d38b60139ff54869f0bb57cd65ec/presentations/2023/jezghani_et_al_rogues_gallery_testbed_nsf_access_campus_champions_%5Bslides%5D_03212023.pdf)

+## 2025

+<a id="scicomp25">**Novel Architecture Infrastructure for Addressing Future HPC Data Challenges**</a>

+**Authors:** Jeffrey Young

+As we move through the Exascale era and look to integrate more data-intensive AI capabilities into our existing HPC workflows, one key question remains: How will we address the challenges of data movement that will drive future performance gains?

+This talk will cover our collaborative work at Georgia Tech on building a novel "post-Moore" testbed, the CRNCH Rogues Gallery, as well as three case studies focused on the following areas: 1) Challenges in developing and deploying near-memory systems to address the demands of sparse, graph-based applications; 2) Opportunities for better evaluating future memory system performance using the open-source Spatter benchmark; and 3) The emergence of SmartNICs and in-network computing as a future avenue for HPC domain-specific data accelerators.

 ## 2024